officialprofile/DNA-representation/README.md

-# GNR-DNA
+## GNR-DNA
 Graphical and Numerical Representation of DNA Sequences

 R library for characterizing biological sequences graphically and numerically.
-If you would like to get the gist of implemented approach please the following article
+If you would like to get the gist of implemented approach please read the following article
 > A new graphical representation and analysis of DNA sequence structure: 1.
 Methodology and application to globin genes, Curr Sci 66:309-314

 ## Install